amass-social/fake-data-generator/README.md

       - Note: do not include .json in this filename
   - `-n` - the number of users you want to create (defaults to 50)

+Run `frontend_converter.py` with optional flags:
+  - `-i` - the name of the input file (ie: the file created by generator.py)
+  - `-o` - the name of the output file (defaults to 'frontend-data'.json)
+  Note: do not include the file extension in -i and -o flags.

 ## Issues
 For an up to date detailing of issues, see `docs/debt.md`